-VIII.
+IX.
 CONCLUSION AND DISCUSSION

 This paper found the dynamics of the moments of a macroparticle obeying the Vlasov equation (equation (18)), and the coordinate transformations of the quadrupole moments (equations (40) and (41)).
 By using the Ellis representation or the de Rham current representation of the moments, coordinate transformations can be found between frames that mix the space and time coordinates.
 By representing a group of particles as a macroparticle and its moments, this can be used in PIC codes.
 These results were validated numerically for the case of particles orbiting a black hole.
 This was done by transporting particles and moments in both Schwarzschild and Kruskal-Szekeres coordinates and comparing results.
+The numerical results show that a large number of particles can be successfully modelled by a single macroparticle with moments, although for a full PIC code it is likely moments will need to be calculated to an order larger than the quadrupole.
+In addition, more macroparticles will need to be modelled, and a method to use the structure of the moments to deposit the charge and current onto the grid will need to be developed.
+By doing these, a full PIC code can be developed, after which it is possible to assess how the full process of moment tracking benefits PIC codes.

 The dynamics of the moments depend on the Vlasov field and its derivatives.
 The focus of this paper was on how the number of moments taken affects the accuracy of the moment tracking.
 For a full PIC code, the derivatives of the Vlasov field will also be important.
 If the electromagnetic or gravitational fields quickly vary in space (i.e. the higher order derivatives of the fields are large), then this will mean more moments need to be tracked.
 The moment tracking model is likely to work well in situations where both the distribution of particles represented by a macroparticle can be described by only a small number of moments, and the variation in electromagnetic and gravitational fields across the volume the macroparticle represents is small, such that the Vlasov field across the extent of the macroparticle can be modelled by just the Vlasov field and a small number of its derivatives at the macroparticle centre.
-Since numerically calculating the derivatives of the electromagnetic field requires a high density grid, the moment tracking method may also work in cases where a high resolution grid is already needed, such as laser-solid interactions [30, 31].
+Since numerically calculating the derivatives of the electromagnetic field requires a high density grid, the moment tracking method may also work in cases where a high resolution grid is already needed, such as laser-solid interactions [39, 40].
 In such cases, the moment tracking method will be able to model much larger macroparticles, with less particles per cell, even if more cells are needed to compensate.